 RV Motorcycle Carrier

-Back in 2002 we shopped around for an RV motorcycle carrier that would safely haul our Harley Davidson Road King on the back of our motorhome.
-We decided on one made by Overbilt.
-Their carrier was definitely overbuilt and worked very well for our situation.
-We especially liked the fact we could also tow a car up to 5,000 pounds behind the carrier.
+A few years ago we shopped around for an RV motorcycle carrier that would safely haul our Harley Davidson Road King on the back of our motorhome.
+We decided on one made by Blue Ox.
+The Blue Ox SC4200 Sport Lift

 Below we’ll try to outline some of the challenges we ran into with our RV motorcycle carrier.
 We hope the information will help you should you decide to install a motorcycle lift on your motorhome.
 By no means are we saying we’re experts on mounting or using this carrier.
 We’re only sharing our experience in hopes it’ll help if you decide to purchase a motorcycle carrier.